Skatteetaten/vagrant-hashistack-template/dev/vagrant/bootstrap/README.md

 ## :warning: Note
 There is two things to note in the example:
-- The playbooks in the example is numbered to run in a specific sequence, where numbered `00-<name>.yml` will run first and `99-<name>.yml` run last.
+- The playbooks in the example are numbered to run in a specific sequence (alphanumeric order), where numbered `00-<name>.yml` will run first and `99-<name>.yml` run last.
 - All additional playbooks only need to include pure Ansible task syntax as seen bellow.

 ```yaml